 On May 8, I attended the AWS Summit in London.
-The event featured global announcements, networking, multiple breakout presentations on the latest cloud technology solutions, access to AWS experts and architects, hands-on learning, and an even bigger solution expo.
+The event featured global announcements, networking, multiple breakout presentations on the latest cloud technology solutions, access to AWS security operations experts and architects, hands-on learning, and an even bigger solution expo.
 Whether delegates were new to the cloud, or an experienced user they had a chance to learn something new.
 One thing I didn’t expect to hear at the show was: “I utilize AWS, so I don’t have to worry about security, right?”

 IT security must be a key design element at the beginning of every project, waiting until production systems are to go online is too late.
 Development and testing systems are commonly placed online to enable DevOps, exposing the underlying systems.
 One must only look to the recent Jenkins Remote Code Execution to see that it is not only web applications that expose us to attackers.